-We expect to set a materiality threshold at 2% of Gross Revenue Expenditure at surplus/deficit on provision of services level.
-Based on 2020/21 financial statements we anticipate the overall materiality for the year ending 31 March 2022 to be in the region of £985k (£985k in the prior year).
+We expect to set a materiality threshold at 2% of gross revenue expenditure at the surplus/deficit on provision of services level .
+Based on the 2020/21 financial statements we anticipate the overall materiality for the year ending 31 March 2022 to be in the region of £5.4m for the Group, £4m for the PFCC and £4.6m for the CC.
+(These are the same materiality levels as in 2020/21).